The best defense is a good offense.

 9. Stay Ahead with Smart Alert & Escalation Management

-Catching network issues early prevents outages and security incidents.
+Catching network threats and vulnerabilities early prevents outages and security incidents.
 A strong alerting system ensures IT teams can act fast when something goes wrong.
 Here’s what it should include:

 With a well-structured alert system, IT teams can react fast, reduce downtime, and keep the network running smoothly.